No form of government, no powerful leader, no set of laws, and no group of social programs will fix our shattered world.

 “’I am a star at rest, my daughter,’ answered Ramandu.
 ‘When I set for the last time, decrepit and old beyond all that you can reckon, I was carried to this island.
 I am not so old now as I was then.
 Every morning a bird brings me a fire berry from the valleys in the Sun and each fire berry takes away a little of my age.
 And when I have become as young as the child that was born yesterday, then I shall take my rising again…’”

 “In our world” said Eustace, “a star is a huge ball of flaming gas.”

 “Even in your world, my son, that is not what a star is but only what it is made of.”

-If space aliens existed, they might look at men walking around on the earth and describe them as a pile of carbon, hydrogen, oxygen, and trace elements.
+If space aliens existed, they might look at we humans walking around on the earth and describe us as a pile of carbon, hydrogen, oxygen, and trace elements.
 We who are men know that that is only what we are made of, not what we are.

 The church, much to our shame, too often mindlessly accepts the judgment of the world, especially if smart-sounding people with lots of titles make the judgment, and a fawning media tells us how wonderful they are.

 What about one’s own opinion of his sin?